ParlayPlay promo code CBSSPORTS: Up to $100 deposit match for Week 1 NFL picks and NFL player props

 ParlayPlay offers new users a deposit match worth up to $100 with promo code CBSSPORTS

-With the 2025 NFL Kickoff Game now less than 72 hours away, there are plenty of opportunities to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
-The Week 1 NFL schedule is loaded with marquee matchups like Chiefs vs. Chargers on Friday, Steelers vs. Jets and Bills vs. Ravens on Sunday, and Bears vs. Vikings on Monday.
+The 2025 NFL season kicks off Thursday with the NFL Kickoff Game between the Cowboys and Eagles, making it the focal point for anyone placing Week 1 prop bets.
+In addition to Eagles vs. Cowboys, there are plenty of other opportunities to utilize the latest ParlayPlay promo code CBSSPORTS, which gives new users a first deposit match of up to $100 and free $5 contest entry.
+Week 1 of the NFL season features a stacked slate, including Chiefs vs. Chargers in Sao Paulo on Friday, Steelers vs. Jets in Aaron Rodgers' return to MetLife Stadium, Bills vs. Ravens on Sunday Night Football, and Bears vs. Vikings on Monday Night Football.
 This ParlayPlay promo code gives new users the chance to get in on the action with minimal risk.
 Click here to get the latest ParlayPlay promo code for new users:

 Here's how to claim the ParlayPlay Fantasy promo: